AIM Rule 26

 Taptica is incorporated under the laws of the State of Israel, and its principal offices and research and development facilities are located in Israel.
 Registered Office: Hashmonaim, 121, Tel Aviv 6713328, Israel.

 Taptica International Ltd (formerly ‘Marimedia Ltd’) was admitted to the Alternative Investment Market (AIM) of the London Stock Exchange on 28 May 2014.
 The Company’s shares are not traded on any other stock exchange.
-The total issued and outstanding number of shares is 62,261,526.
-The total number of shares not in public hands is 45,563,411 representing 73.2% of the total issued share capital.
+Taptica’s issued share capital consists of 67,552,256 Ordinary Shares with a nominal value of NIS0.01 each, along with 8,088,337 shares reclassified as dormant shares under the Israeli Companies Law (without any rights attached thereto).
+The total number of shares not in public hands is 43,913,411 representing 65% of the total issued share capital.
 There are no restrictions on the transfer of the company’s shares.

 Nominated Adviser and Joint Broker